How Common Are Hat-Tricks In Football?

 |Season||Number Of Hat-Tricks|

-Let’s start with Spain’s top division, then, where Lionel Messi has dominated proceedings on the goal scoring front for some time.
+Let’s start with Spain’s top division, then, where Lionel Messi has dominated proceedings on the goal scoring front for some time until his move to PSG in 2021.

-Bearing in mind that Spain also has 380 games in a season, that means that there were 145 hat-tricks, or two fewer than in the Premier League over the same period That works out as around 3.81%.
+Bearing in mind that Spain also has 380 games in a season, that means that there were 157 hat-tricks, or five more than in the Premier League over the same period.
+That works out as around 3.44%.
 What’s interesting to observe is that the Premier League’s tended to be more evenly spread than La Liga’s.

 |Season||Number Of Hat-Tricks|